strudelAndCoffee/mini-game-arcade/README.md

 ### _Space Invaders, Blackjack._

-All original code for this version of the game is openly available for use, copy, and reference by [Kenny Yip](https://github.com/ImKennyYip), and all code, files, and images are generously offered for non-commercial as per the tutorial videos, which can be found on the Kenny Yip Coding [YouTube](https://www.youtube.com/@KennyYipCoding) channel.
+All original code for these versions are openly available for use, copy, and reference by [Kenny Yip](https://github.com/ImKennyYip), and all code, files, and images are generously offered for non-commercial as per the tutorial videos, which can be found on the Kenny Yip Coding [YouTube](https://www.youtube.com/@KennyYipCoding) channel.

 ## Links to cited repositories: